rasor/nko2017-smack/README.md

 ### Heroku

+The project uses MongoDB, so you'll need to setup a server hosted base.
+I use the free sandbox version at [mLab](https://mlab.com).

 The project can run in Heroku.
 After you have created an App in Heroku and connected to your github repo do: